baronrustamov/neeva-ios/CONTRIBUTING.md

 - All pull requests must be associated with a specific Issue.
 If an issue doesn't exist please first create it.
 - Before you submit your pull request, search the repository for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
-- For commiting in your Pull Request, you can checkout [Commits](#commits) for more.

-## Commits

-- Each commit should have a single clear purpose.
-If a commit contains multiple unrelated changes, those changes should be split into separate commits.
-- If a commit requires another commit to build properly, those commits should be squashed.
-- Follow-up commits for any review comments should be squashed.
-Do not include "Fixed PR comments", merge commits, or other "temporary" commits in pull requests.

 ## Tests